bposzewiecka/phaseDancer/README.md

 Root element is *samples* dictionary that contains configuration for every sample by its name.
 For every sample *technology* and *contigs* property should be specified.
-For each sample all start contigs should be listed as a dictionary (where keys are start contig names and values are properties overriding those declared at the sample level) or a list of start contig names.
+For each sample all initial contigs should be listed as a dictionary (where keys are initial contig names and values are properties overriding those declared at the sample level) or a list of initial contig names.
 All properties except  *technology* and *contigs* can be specified at the level of sample and contig.
 When property is specified on both levels, property value specified at the contig level overrides property value from the sample level.